Student Health Service

 Confidentiality notice

-In response to student feedback, a new health record system will be in service starting Jul 18, 2024.
-This will integrate counselling and medical documentation for seamless quality of care.
-We cannot release information about you, the type of services you access, and the content of your appointments to anyone (including family) without your written permission, except for the following:
+Student Health and Wellbeing uses an integrated health record system for seamless quality of care.
+We cannot release information about you, the type of services you access, or the content of your appointments to anyone (including family) without your written permission, except for the following situations:

 • Information indicating that a child is in need of protection